 SecureScore™: 8.6/10

 ADT Self Setup is one of the hottest new DIY systems around, and for good reason.
-It offers equipment and monitoring services from ADT, one of the nation’s most reputable alarm companies, without the required professional installation.
+It offers equipment and monitoring services from ADT, one of the nation’s most reputable alarm companies, without the required professional installation or long-term contract.

 10-minute, hitch-free installations don’t mean you’re sacrificing quality with Cove.
 With a premium Cove security system, we found you can secure your whole home with 24/7 professional monitoring and a lifetime warranty on your equipment.

 ADT Self Setup is one of the hottest new DIY systems around, and for good reason.
-It offers equipment and monitoring services from ADT, one of the nation’s most reputable alarm companies, without the required professional installation.
+It offers equipment and monitoring services from ADT, one of the nation’s most reputable alarm companies, without the required professional installation or long-term contract.

 10-minute, hitch-free installations don’t mean you’re sacrificing quality with Cove.
 With a premium Cove security system, we found you can secure your whole home with 24/7 professional monitoring and a lifetime warranty on your equipment.